silverbulletmd/silverbullet/website/Plugs/Tasks.md

 When the cursor is positioned inside of a due date, the {[Task: Postpone]} command can be used to postpone the task for a certain period.

+## Completion Dates

+Tasks can automatically have the date appended when the task is completed:

+- [x] This is already completed ✅ 2024-02-15

+This feature is disabled by default, go to [[SETTINGS]] and set `tasks.appendCompletedDate: true` to turn it on.

 ## Querying
 All meta data (`done` status, `state`, `tags`, `deadline` and custom attributes) is extracted and available via the `task` query source to [[Live Queries]]: